milkbottledude/woodlands-jb_tracker/README.md

 Fig 2.12: Fig 2.11 on the right, Fig 2.10 on the left

-Furthermore, when I used the weights of the model after this training session on a random image at night, it managed to detect a small fraction of the congestion in the picture.
+On a brighter note, when I used the weights of the model after this training session ⚖️ on a random image of the bridge taken at night 🌙, it managed to detect a small fraction of the congestion in the picture.

 Granted, it doesn't look very impressive, but it was my first visible progress after a long period of work and no results, so I was quite thrilled.

 insert 0.3 confi here

 Fig 2.13: First annotation by model

 As I annotate more images, I will continue to update you guys on the results for future models.
-We have about 1300 currently, and so far only about 500 have been annotated (batch 3 out of 7), so I feel there is still potential for the YOLO model.
+We have about 1300 currently, and so far only about 500 have been annotated (batch 3 out of 7 📦), so I feel there is still potential for the YOLO model.
 Or maybe im just being delusional.
 Either way, I'm not stopping until I reach 2000.

-Now that we have a decent amount of raw data on the causeway congestion, we can preprocess the data and use graphs and tables to contextualize it for better readability and understanding.
+Now that we have a decent amount of raw data on the causeway congestion, we can preprocess the data and use tables/graphs 📊 to contextualize it for better readability and understanding.

 ## Chapter 3 - Processing and Visualizing Data
 ### 3.1: Data Preprocessing

-The source code for this subchapter can be found in [splittingroad_&_preprocessing.py LINK THISSSSS]()
+The source code for this subchapter can be found in [splittingroad_&_preprocessing.py](python_scripts/splittingroad_&_preprocessing.py)

 #### Differentiating the roads

-Its all well and good if we can identify areas of congestion on the causeway, but the causeway goes both ways.
+Its all well and good if we can identify areas of congestion on the causeway, but the causeway goes both ways 🛣️.
 While theres a jam on the road towards Woodlands, the road to Johor could be empty.

-Us humans can tell which road goes to which country, but the object detection model only cares about detecting areas of congestion on both roads, not which road is congested.
-We need a way to tell our code which road is congested to conduct any meaningful data analysis.
+Us humans can tell which road goes to which country 🇸🇬/🇲🇾, but the object detection model only cares about detecting areas of congestion on both roads, not which road is congested.
+We need a way to tell our code which road is congested to conduct any meaningful data analysis 📊.

-This problem puzzled me for quite a while and I researched some possible ways to get around this, such as incorporating image cropping into the code such that it separated the 2 lanes into separate pictures, or using shapes to define the regions of the road.
-None of those really appealed to me though, and eventually I settled on using the centre coordinates of the bounding boxes to determine which lane the congestion belonged to.
+This problem puzzled me for quite a while and I researched some possible ways to get around this, such as incorporating image cropping into the code such that it separated the 2 lanes ✂️ into separate pictures, or using shapes to define the regions of the road.
+None of those really appealed to me though, and eventually I settled on using the centre coordinates 📍 of the bounding boxes to determine which lane the congestion belonged to.

 First, I gathered the centre coordinates of all bounding boxes in every single image of the causeway I annotated, then I plotted them all into a graph using Matplotlib.